Recognising mosquitoes

 You will not find mosquito larvae in:

-• running water (e.g. flowing rivers and burns)
+• fast-running water (e.g. flowing rivers and burns)

 • lochs (apart from at the edges if they are shaded and/ or have lots of vegetation)